top of page

 Papaya – A tropical fruit; slang for pussy

-Pedo – Literally means fart; intoxicated; problem; ¿Que pedo? also means, what’s up?
+Pedo – Fart; intoxicated; pedophile; problem; ¿Que pedo? also means, what’s up?;

-Pendejas/os – Pubic hair, or anal hair; asshole; carries an extra implication of rank and willful incompetence
+Pendejas/os – Pubic hair, or anal hair; asshole; carries an extra implication of willful incompetence

 Piedra, papel o tijera – Rock, paper, scissors

 Piñata – A decorated container, usually made of papier-mâché, filled with candy.
-Blindfolded children take turns beating the shit out of it during birthday parties or other celebrations.
+Blindfolded children take turns beating the shit out of it during birthday parties.

-Pinche – An adjective to describe something as insignificant, lousy, miserable or worthless; literally means tight, stingy, ungenerous
+Pinche – An adjective to describe something as insignificant, lousy, miserable, or worthless; tight, stingy, ungenerous

 ¿Qué noticia? – What news?